Reupenny/AS-Notified/README.md

 🟩 Add Woocommerce integration, new orders, reviews & low stock

-🟩 Allow users to add there own notification service instead of emails
-    changeable in user settings and also via a shortcode to be accessable on the front end
+🟩 Allow users/ customers to add there own telegram id so they can receve personalised updates, changeable in user settings and also via a shortcode to be accessable on the front end

 ## Version 2

-🔲 Add Discord, Slack, Pushover, Gotify Notification Options
+🔲 Add Discord, Slack, Pushover, Gotify Notification Options FB messenger? nto sure if that avalable

 🔲 Create optiosn in settings to allow admins to edit default messages